salernolabs/rescuegroups/doc/request/ContactFiles/readme.md

 #### ::setContactfileBinary

-Sets contactfileBinary field with a value of type binary.
+Sets contactfileBinary field with a value of type string.

-    $query->setContactfileBinary(binary);
+    $query->setContactfileBinary(string);

 #### ::setContactfileOldFileName